-That’s all, I hope that at least some of these solutions helped you to solve your problem with ping in Windows 10, and that you’ll have a pleasant gaming experience from now on.
+And that’s all.
+We hope that at least some of these solutions helped you to solve the ping problem on Windows 10 and that you’ll have a pleasant gaming experience from now on.

-If you have any other problems with gaming in Windows 10, you can check out our article about solving problems with games in Windows 10.
+For other problems with gaming in Windows 10, you can check out our article about solving problems with games in Windows 10.

 Frequently Asked Questions